A good administration is not in itself an object of knowledge, but a form of enquiry.

 The relative decline of his career, however, corresponded to a growing heft in the subterranean corridors of the anti-literature (see glossary), albeit that status and degree in that principled and egalitarian realm are hard to gauge.

 In the right hands – Florentine hands, for example, or Hunter Sidney’s - the proper administration of affairs is an ethical activity.
 It is a simple discharging of duty, a respect for the object that is administered.

 The Florentine Renaissance was built on broad-based administrative skills.
 Both literacy and numeracy were widespread.
 Every small tradesman or artisan could read and write and sum up his comings and goings.
 Great building projects were administered by rotating committees of appointed guildsmen.
 Merchants, bankers, craftsmen would sit on the committees and oversee the procurement of materials, the employment of labour, the commission of work, frequently details of the designs themselves.
-This created necessary tension of course with the Brunelleschi of the world; the architects.
+This created necessary tension with the Brunelleschis of the world; the architects.
 But in general good things got done through the concerted and unspecialised marshalling of civic resource.

 It was not an administration of bureaucrats.
 You get the impression, perhaps erroneous, perhaps apt, that Florentine administration was an outdoor business – something you did standing up with a notebook in your hand in the cantina, or the warehouse - in the same way that the master mason who oversaw the building of a cathedral in the middle ages would also, you intuit, be hefting stones around.
 No office space, no bureaucracy.
 No one looking out of windows and dreaming of escape.